ashbeka/research-notes/Drafts_digest.md

 - Quadratic-weighted kappa for ordinal damage; AUROC for DS change-map evaluation.
 - Operational KPIs (hypotheses): time-to-map per tile and end-to-end latency; IoU on changed tiles (e.g., restricted to DS/ROI-positive areas); precision/recall of prioritized regions within a 24–72 hour response window; and aggregate false-alarm reduction / analyst-time savings vs simple baselines (e.g., CVA or pixel differencing) — all to be framed cautiously and backed by experiments where possible.
 - For medium-resolution building-damage evaluation (e.g., xBD-S12), consider xBD-S12-style metrics F1loc/F1dmg/F1comp with invalid masks and small building buffers (e.g., 3-pixel) alongside standard IoU/F1; in-scope and exact definitions to-verify from the Copernicus building-damage paper.
+- For DS-only Phase 1 on OSCD, thresholds are chosen via per-tile Otsu (purely unsupervised) and a global threshold grid-search (no GT leakage) so AUROC/F1/IoU can be compared fairly across DS and classical baselines; other datasets may require re-tuning of these thresholding strategies.

 ## [RESULT] Impact